genecook/pico_gui/README.md

 1. SAVE - save the current game to flash storage (the Waveshare LCD/touch panel for the Pico provides a slot for flash, you supply the flash).
 2. REST - restore (load) a game previously saved to flash.
 3. LEVL - change game level (normal, or advanced).
 The chess engine uses a min-max algorithm.
-The _normal_ mode uses a three level search; the _advanced_ mode uses a five level search.
+The _normal_ mode uses a three level traversal; the _advanced_ mode uses a five level traversal.
+The _advanced_ mode plays a pretty good game of chess, but is pretty slow.
 4. SIDE - use this option to switch sides.
 Note that when you switch sides, the computer will go ahead and make its move.
 5. UNDO - undo the last move made.
 6. NEW - start a new game.

+The _restore_ and _undo move_ options work by replaying the current game or a saved games.
+Makes in interesting _demo_ in its own right.

+Enjoy.